GeorgeSchiro/GoPcBackup/README.md

 Whatever you can't configure through the <b>GoPC Backup</b> UI you can configure by editing the profile file by hand (ie. "GoPcBackup.exe.txt").
 This is typically done with notepad.
 The profile file is usually located in the same folder as the backup software (ie. "GoPcBackup.exe").

-Here's an example of some of what you might see in a profile file:
+Here's some of what you might see in a profile file:

     -BackupTime="4:00 AM"
     -UseVirtualMachineHostArchive=True